 You are going to need greater resources than I can offer here if this is your situation..

-Your obedience to God will certainly help your situation – but respect and honoring your husband’s leadership can’t “fix” your husband’s PTSD, ADD, Asberger’s, narcissism, mental disorders, alcoholism, drug addiction, infidelity, criminal behavior, severe emotional/spiritual/physical abuse… etc.
+- Your respect and honoring your husband’s leadership can’t “fix” your husband’s PTSD, ADD, Asberger’s, narcissism, mental disorders, alcoholism, drug addiction, infidelity, criminal behavior, severe emotional/spiritual/physical abuse… etc.

 I do not believe that it is wise to submit to/cooperate with a man actively under the influence of drugs or alcohol, or a man with an untreated mental disorder that is altering his thinking, or a man who is entrenched in some kind of major sin addiction (infidelity, gambling, false doctrine/cult practices, homosexuality, criminal activity, etc).

-But if things are out of control in your marriage – and your husband’s thinking is impaired, or you or your children are in actual danger – please find godly, experienced, local help – a Christian pastor, counselor, a women’s shelter or at least an older godly wife to help you find some help.
+If things are out of control in your marriage – and your husband’s thinking is impaired, or you or your children are in actual danger – please find godly, experienced, local help – a Christian pastor, counselor, a women’s shelter, the Salvation Army, etc…

-You may need to get somewhere safe for a time and pray for wisdom and seek God’s direction as you pray for healing and reconciliation.
-There are even times, unfortunately, when divorce may be necessary.
+You may need to get somewhere safe for a time and pray for wisdom and seek God’s direction as you pray for healing.

 Husbands and wives ought to both be treating each other with respect and love!